Landmine Row: How To Do, Muscles Worked and Variations

 6. Strengthen the Posterior Chain

-The barbell T-Row is a very effective upper posterior chain exercise, as it increases muscular strength of all the back muscles.
+The barbell T-Row is a very effective upper posterior chain exercise, as it increases the muscular strength of all the back muscles.

 References